When Kennedy returned to his home state in March 2006 to take over as head basketball coach at Ole Miss, he was admittedly facing a formidable task.

 The Rebels' pursuit of championships is largely based on a keen eye for talent and the tireless recruiting efforts of Kennedy and his staff.
 Each year, they have added to the team's talent level and managed to reel in some of the most highly rated prep players in school history.
 The staff has brought in 12 players who were ranked among the nation's top 100 high school prospects, including 2010 NBA draft selection Terrico White.
 Add diamond-in-the-rough Chris Warren to that mix, and it's quite an impressive list.

-With the completion of the state-of-the-art Basketball Practice Facility in January 2010 and plans for a brand new arena in the next three years, there has never been more potential for Ole Miss Hoops to explode into the national spotlight.
+With the completion of the state-of-the-art Basketball Practice Facility in January 2010 and a brand new arena slated to open in 2015, there has never been more potential for Ole Miss Hoops to explode into the national spotlight.
 Kennedy has gotten the Rebels into the national rankings several times already, and now he's ready for them to stay.

 Kennedy wasted no time putting Ole Miss back on the map when he arrived.
 In his debut season of 2006-07, he guided an unheralded Rebel squad to 21 wins, a Southeastern Conference Western Division title and a second-round appearance in the National Invitation Tournament en route to 2007 SEC Coach of the Year honors.